Overview

 Automated a11y tests + manual screen reader testing (NVDA, VoiceOver).
 QA sign-off checklist.

-The multi-tool handoff workflow connected Figma as the source of truth through to Axure prototypes, Storybook component documentation, Jira tickets, and Confluence specs - ensuring every team could work in their tool of choice while referencing the same component standards.
+The handoff workflow connected Figma (source of truth) through Axure prototypes, Storybook docs, Jira tickets, and Confluence specs - every team in their tool of choice, referencing the same component standards.

 Design Tokens